BAD POSTS DOT BOO

 This should be the point when I’m about to reveal that I just moved from one esoteric static-site generator, named some shit like Rooster, to another esotetic static-site generator named SpaceRocket, of which both are incredibly busted and take roughly ten quadrillion years to compile, and also of which you learn they’re two different platforms as a result of a falling-out between two developers in 2019 that has now become everyone else’s problem.

 …I’m still on 11ty, though.
-All that changed is that, after having a new-old unnuked laptop, Link to footnote 1 I took one look at my config after five months of not seeing it, and my first immediate thought was “what the fuck is literally any of this?”
+All that changed is that, after having a new-old unnuked laptop,[1] I took one look at my config after five months of not seeing it, and my first immediate thought was “what the fuck is literally any of this?”

 I threw out a good majority of what I was doing previously, in favor of something that was basically juuuust small enough to where I can, hopefully, maybe, plausibly, not be a lost child looking at it in a year.
 If you look at my CSS now, a majority of it is dedicated to either webfonts, or the one syntax highlighting plugin that I kind of can’t drop without making a lot of my CSS posts look like shit.
 (No more useless side bar that doesn’t do anything other than vaguely let you know I know where a street in Vancouver is, too!)